pyccel/pyccel/tutorial/function-pointers-as-arguments.md

 Error: Interface mismatch in dummy procedure 'func_arg' at (1): INTENT mismatch in argument 'in_0000'
 ```

-the Fortran compiler couldn't make a program out of the generated code because of the mismatch of `intent` between the argument `in_0000` of the interface (function-pointer in C) in `func1`
+The Fortran compiler couldn't make a program out of the generated code because of the mismatch of `intent` between the argument `in_0000` of the interface (function-pointer in C) in `func1`
 and the argument `x` (the correspondent of `in_000`) of `foo`.
 This error can be fixed by adding the `const` keyword to correspondent argument of the array `x` in `func_arg` in the Python code:

 ```python